sabbirakash/Apple_Store_Sales_SQL_Data_Analysis/README.md

       WHERE rank = 1;
     ```
    ![query-11](https://github.com/sabbirakash/Apple_Store_Sales_SQL_Data_Analysis/blob/main/Query_Images/11.png)
+## Business Insight:
+Low-performing products may require promotional campaigns, pricing adjustments, or discontinuation in specific markets to improve inventory efficiency.
 12. Calculate how many warranty claims were filed within 180 days of a product sale.
    ```sql
       WITH abc AS (